Quasi-periodic solutions for nonlinear wave equations (announcement)

-{\it Remark.} The geometric concept of generic linear solutions remains valid for odd $p$, cf. Proposition 2 in sect.
-2. It is determined entirely by the leading order nonlinear term $u^{p+1}$.
-Once there is good geometry, the assumption of even $p$ is sufficient but {\it not} necessary to ensure a spectral gap leading to amplitude-frequency modulations, cf. proof of Proposition 1.
-We note also that the parity in $v$ of the higher order terms do not matter as they are treated as perturbations.
+{\it Remark.} One views quasi-periodic solutions of $b$ frequencies as periodic solutions on a $b$-dimensional torus in ``time".
+Hence the use of Gevrey norms on $\Bbb T^{b+d}$.
+The condition of large $b$, namely $b>C_pd$, is imposed in order that certain determinants are not identically zero, as in \cite{11}.
+It cannot be excluded that this condition could be improved after more technical work.
+Contrary to \cite{11}, however, aside from the genericity conditions, this is the only other condition needed to prove the Theorem.
+This is because the genericity condition (ii) below dictates that $\omega$ is Diophantine, see (4) below; moreover the mass term $1$ in the wave operator $D$, introduces curvature, cf. \cite{12}.
+The polynomial restriction on $H$ is technical, the result most likely remains valid for analytic $H$.

-Theorem 1 is the first general existence results on quasi-periodic solutions to the nonlinear wave equation (1.1) in arbitrary dimensions.
-Previously quasi-periodic solutions were only constructed in one dimension, mostly using as parameter the positive mass $m$ in the linear wave equation:
+This Theorem appears to be the first general existence results on quasi-periodic solutions to the NLW in (1) in arbitrary dimensions.
+Previously quasi-periodic solutions only seem to have been constructed in one dimension with positive mass $m$.
+In that case, the linear wave equation:

-which gives an eigenvalue set $\{\sqrt {j^2+m}, j\in\Bbb Z \}$ close to the set of integers, see \cite{B3, GR, P} and cf. also \cite{K, Way} in a related context.
+gives rise to an eigenvalue set $\{\sqrt {j^2+m}, j\in\Bbb Z \}$ close to the set of integers, see \cite{4, 9} and \cite{6, 8, 13} in a related context.
 For almost all $m$, this set is linearly independent over the integers.
-This property does not have higher dimensional analogues and was a fundamental obstacle.
+This property does not have higher dimensional analogues and seems to have been a serious obstacle.
+(The time periodic case is special and solutions have been constructed in higher dimensions in \cite{3}.)

-The change of paradigm in \cite{W1, 2} is {\it not } to prevent the eigenvalues to become linearly dependent over the integers and instead study the geometry of the nonlinearity relative to this set of zeroes -- the bi-characteristics.
-In equation (1.1), the mass $m$ is {\it fixed} at $1$ and we use $L^2$ methods to create a spectral gap from the good geometry entailed by generic linear solutions as in \cite{W1, 2}.

-In dimensions $d\geq 3$, when $H=0$ and $p>\frac{4}{d-2}$, equation (1.1) is energy supercritical and global existence is generally unknown.
-Theorem 2 provides a first result on almost global existence and uniqueness of solutions for a class of smooth solutions to Cauchy problems.
-(For results with the mass $m$ as a parameter and existence time slightly longer than the local one, namely $\delta^{-(1+2/d)}$ up to a $|\log\delta|^{-1}$ factor, see \cite{D1}.
-For results in one dimension with the mass $m$ as a parameter, see \cite{BaGr, B1}; and with a quasi-linear term, see \cite {D2}.)

-It is important to remark that it is the {\it very same} spectral gap that gives both existence of quasi-periodic solutions and almost global existence to Cauchy problems.
-This is made possible by the $L^2$ methods.
+To insert into a more general context, it is known, cf. \cite {7}, for example, that the spectrum of an elliptic first-order operator on generic compact manifold is {\it dense}.
+Since the spectrum of the wave operator $D$ in (2) on the flat torus is the set

+which becomes dense in $d\geq 2$, it can serve as a model example of the generic case.